Coldcard/firmware/README.md

 You may need to reboot to avoid a `DISPLAY is not set` error.

+#### Big Sur Issues

+- `defaults write org.python.python ApplePersistenceIgnoreState NO` will supress a warning about `Python[22580:10101559] ApplePersistenceIgnoreState: Existing state will not be touched.
+New state will be written to...` see <https://bugs.python.org/issue32909>

 ### Linux

 You'll probably need to install these (Ubuntu 16):